 “Ran to the dealer, bought twin Mercedes / The European trucks for the twin babies / Don’t let me have a son, I’m a fool, haha / Send him to school in all my jewels, haha…”

 Ultimately, “Shining” is an enjoyable record.
 It isn’t game changing, but it gives hip-hop fans another awesome turn-up record.
 Turning up and hip-hop go hand in hand, right?
 Right.
-Nothing wrong with flexing that wrist!
+Sigh, nothing wrong with flexing that wrist!